SystemsApproach/ops/intro.rst

 and “traditional” concepts that are artifacts from earlier systems (many of which are now being subsumed by the cloud, but retain some of their original operational language).
-This is especially true at the intersection of the cloud and network operators (e.g., Telcos), who—like the Sami of Scandinavia that have over 180 words for snow—have an exceedingly rich vocabulary for *operating* a network.
+This is especially true at the intersection of the cloud and Telcos, who—like the Sami of Scandinavia that have over 180 words for snow—have an exceedingly rich vocabulary for *operating* a network.

 A major source of confusion is that we are in the midst of a transition from network systems being built from purpose-built